cgre-aachen/bayseg/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)]()

-A Python library for unsupervised clustering of n-dimensional data based on a combination of Hidden Markov Random Fields, Gaussian Mixture Models and Bayesian inference.
-The algorithm is based on the work of [Wang et al., 2017](https://link.springer.com/article/10.1007/s11004-016-9663-9).
-It currently supports 1-dimensional physical space and is in an early development stage.
+A Python library for unsupervised clustering of n-dimensional datasets, designed for the segmentation of one-, two- and three-dimensional data in the field of geological modeling and geophysics.
+The library is based on the algorithm developed by [Wang et al., 2017](https://link.springer.com/article/10.1007/s11004-016-9663-9) and combines Hidden Markov Random Fields with Gaussian Mixture Models in a Bayesian inference framework.
+It currently supports one physical dimension and is in an early development stage, but we are working tirelessly on increasing its efficiency, ease of use and expanding the implementation to two and three physical dimensions.

 ![alt text](data/images/front_gif.gif)